Cal Parents - How you can help your student choose a major

 - Career Counseling Appointments in which counselors can give students one-on-one guidance through the process of deciding on a major and developing effective strategies for presenting a major that is "less familiar" to employers and graduate/professional schools.

-- @cal Career Network - a database of Cal alumni holding a wide variety of UC Berkeley undergraduate and graduate degrees who have volunteered to share their career experiences with students and who can answer questions about possible connections between their Cal major at Cal and chosen career.
+- Berkeley Career Network - A database of Cal alumni holding a wide variety of UC Berkeley undergraduate and graduate degrees that facilitates making professional connections.
+Students can reach out to alumni to ask about their career experiences and possible connections between their Cal major and chosen career.

 Encourage your son or daughter to: